ChrisK197/DJ_Waifu/README.md

 ## Features
 - Connect your Spotify account with OAuth to have a playlist automatically created in your account
+- Update an existing playlist with your anime list
 - Filter by watch status (watching, completed, on hold, dropped, and plan to watch)
 - Filter by opening themes, ending themes, or both
-- Add a name, description, and JPEG thumbnail too your playlist (if you want)
+- Add a name, description, and JPEG thumbnail too your playlist (if you want), and optionally make it collaborative
 - See an embedded preview of your generated playlist in the browser, with a link directing to the full playlist on Spotify

 ## Tech Stack